-Sessions are normally one hour long, and most biofeedback therapists recommend patients receive at least 10 weekly sessions before they will be able to control their own reactions without the help of the sessions.
-This can perhaps be shorter or longer, depending on the patient and their overall treatment program, but most therapists recommend this time frame.
+Sessions are normally one hour long, and most biofeedback therapists recommend patients receive at least 10 weekly sessions.
+This amount is usually necessary before they will be able to control their reactions without the help of therapy.
+This can be shorter or longer, depending on the patient, but most therapists recommend this time frame.

 After your session, you will often be given homework to practice every day.
-This is usually 5 to 10 minute sessions of relaxation exercises with which you will need to become familiar.
-Making yourself able to control these involuntary reactions will require lots of practice on your part until your relaxation steps become almost involuntary as well.
+This is usually 5 to 10 minute sessions of relaxation exercises with which you’ll need to become familiar.
+Controlling these reactions will take lots of practice on your part until the relaxation steps become natural.

 Is Biofeedback Therapy Dangerous?

 No. No dangerous effects have been associated with biofeedback therapy, and most patients are able to benefit greatly from this option.
-It does not require the ingesting of any medications, nor other actions that could produce serious side effects.
+It does not require medications, nor other actions that could produce serious side effects.

-However, if you do suffer from dual diagnosis or a substance use disorder with severe psychological withdrawal symptoms (or other mental health effects), you might want to check with your therapist to ensure you will be able to safely navigate biofeedback therapy.
-It can require intense concentration as well as an ability to control your basic functions, which can be difficult for someone with high psychiatric severity.
+However, if you do suffer from dual diagnosis or a substance use disorder with severe mental withdrawal symptoms, you might want to check with your therapist to ensure you will be able to safely navigate biofeedback therapy.
+It requires concentration as well as an ability to control basic functions, which can be difficult for someone with high psychiatric severity.

 Where Can I Find Biofeedback Therapy?

-Many detox and rehab centers all across the country offer this as an option for addiction treatment.
+Detox and rehab centers all across the country offer this as an option for addiction treatment.
 Often, luxury centers provide additional options beyond the basic, evidence-based practices of medication and behavioral therapy, and this could be one of them.
-Some low-cost facilities may also offer biofeedback therapy as an option.
-If your facility of choice does not, they may provide you with a voucher or a community referral to a program or therapist who does offer this option.
+Some low-cost facilities may also offer biofeedback for addiction.
+If your facility of choice does not, they may provide you with a voucher or a community referral to a program that does offer this option.

 Seek Safe, Effective Recovery Today

 If you are looking for a treatment program that will suit your needs, look no further.
-We will help you find safe detox and rehab treatment as well as a facility that offers the programs you are looking for.
-We can also check your benefits, free of charge, in order to ensure that the program you choose will accept your insurance plan.
+We will help you find safe detox and rehab treatment that offers the care you need.
+We can also check your benefits, free of charge, to see if the program you choose will accept your insurance plan.
 Just call 800-483-2193 today to speak with a treatment advisor.